Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: I was just going to ask you something.
 With the cancer, if people just leave it alone, won't it just go away?
 It won't bother you.
 It's the medical tradition that's been affecting the cancer rate.

-A: According to Harvin B. Jones, 76% of the cancer that he observed went away on its own, but the other 23% didn't.
+A: According to Hardin B. Jones, 76% of the cancer that he observed went away on its own, but the other 23% didn't.

 Q: That was years ago, right?

 A: That was in the 50s.
 Yeah, so 60s.
 Straight from the cow, unrefrigerated.

 Q: Where did you get it?
-Was it [unintelligible]?
+Was it when you were in Cincinnati?

 A: No, I got a guy that I turned on in his retirement.
 He became a farmer.

-Q: That's not retirement.

-A: So I got it right from him, this cow, in Ohio.
+That's not retirement.
+So I got it right from him, this cow, in Ohio.

 Q: Wow.

 Q: There's a lot of fat in that one.
 You can see it.

-Q: How creamy.
+How creamy.

 Q: He has Jersey cows?